MDIL-SNU/SevenNet/README.md

 $ mpirun -np {# of GPUs you want to use} {lammps_binary} -in in.lmp

 ###lammps outputs for 5 MD steps###
+If you want to check the MD is parallelized,
 $ grep PairE3GNN log.lammps
 PairE3GNNParallel using device : CUDA
 PairE3GNNParallel cuda-aware mpi : True